Hashim Jasin: Early life and education

 Hashim was born in Changkat Jawi, Perlis, Unfederated Malay States (now Malaysia).
 He attended Sekolah Melayu Jelampuk, Sekolah Alawiyah, Arau and University of Baghdad, Iraq studied bachelor's degree of Arabic literature and Islamic law.

 Political career

 PAS stance on opposition pact

-On 20 October 2016, Hashim emphasized that the Islamist party PAS will not collaborate with other political parties to topple the current Prime Minister Najib Razak’s government as this would not benefit him or the party.
+On 20 October 2016, Hashim emphasized that the Islamist party PAS will not collaborate with other political parties to topple the then Prime Minister Najib Razak’s government as this would not benefit him or the party.
 He mentioned that previous attempts in the past had proven failed.
 In the early 1990s, PAS joined forces with Parti Melayu Semangat 46 (S46) led by Tengku Razaleigh Hamzah, then teaming up with Democratic Action Party (DAP) & People's Justice Party (PKR) to form Barisan Alternatif (BA) in 1998 and subsequently Pakatan Rakyat (PR) in 2008.
 Hashim stressed that PAS would like to take charge of the opposition pact, rather than follow.